Hypothesis Testing for Shapes using Vectorized Persistence Diagrams: Introduction

 \section{Introduction}

 Modern science is facing a rapid increase in the volume of data as well as their complexity.
 Non-standard data types such as functional \citep{Ramsey2005}, manifold \citep{Genovese2012}, and object-oriented \citep{Marron2014} data have become more common.
 New methodologies need to be developed to analyze and gain useful information from these data.
-For example, Figure~\ref{fig:rocks} shows Micro-CT images obtained from two different types of sandstones.
+For example, Figure~\ref{fig:rocks} shows Micro-CT images obtained from four different types of rocks.
 The properties of rocks, such as permeability, play an important role in earth science fields, including hydrogeology and petroleum engineering.
 However, such properties are difficult to estimate; one of the reasons is that they are influenced by parameters linked to pore geometry \citep{Hommel2018}.
 Because it is not easy to quantify pore geometry, various indirect measures are used instead, such as porosity, tortuosity, and specific surface area \citep{Bernabe1998,XIONG2016}.

 Topological data analysis (TDA) is a recent addition to the analytical toolbox, that quantifies the shape of data using their topological features, such as connected components and holes.
 A primary TDA tool is persistent homology, which analyzes topological features of data in various scales \citep{Edelsbrunner2008,Carlsson2009}.
 Persistent homology provides a numeric descriptor of the shape of data that is robust to noise and insensitive to metrics \citep{Chazal2017}.
-It has been applied to a wide variety of data sets, including atomic configurations \citep{Hiraoka2016}, biomolecular structures \citep{Cang2017}, brain arteries \citep{Bendich2016}, and porous materials \citep{Robins2016}.
+It has been applied to a wide variety of data sets, including atomic configurations \citep{Nakamura2015,Hiraoka2016}, biomolecular structures \citep{kovacev2016using,Cang2017,sauerwald2019topological,Townsend2020}, brain arteries \citep{Bendich2016}, financial time series data \citep{aguilar2020topology}, metalic materials \citep{kimura2018}, tumor images \citep{Lawson2019,moon2020using}, and porous materials \citep{Robins2016,Jiang2018,Herring2019,Moon2019}.
+These applications have shown that topological features successfully characterize the shape of data.

 Using results from TDA, it is possible to move toward statistical inference on the shape of data.
-For example, by computing persistent homology of the two rocks in Figure~\ref{fig:rocks}, we can obtain numeric outputs that describe their shapes, such as size, connectivity, and structure of pores.
-We can then, in principle, use this output to conduct hypothesis tests to distinguish rock types based on their shapes such as pore shapes and connectivities.
+For example, by computing persistent homology of the four rocks in Figure~\ref{fig:rocks}, we can obtain numeric outputs that describe their shapes.
+We can then, in principle, use this output to conduct hypothesis tests to distinguish rock types based on characteristics such as pore shapes and connectivities.